-An erroneous memory transfer to or from MaverickCrunch registers can occur given the following conditions are satisfied:
+An erroneous memory transfer to or from any of the coprocessor general purpose registers c0 through c15 can occur given the following conditions are satisfied:

-- 1) Two consecutive MaverickCrunch load/store instructions appear in the instruction stream. - 2) The first instruction is a two-word load or store, one of cfldr64, cfstr64, cfldrd, and cfstrd, that fails its condition code check and does not busy-wait. - 3) The second instruction is MaverickCrunch load or store, which is executed and does not busy-wait.
+- 1) The first instruction:

+- is a two-word load or store.

+- fails its condition code check.

+- does not busy-wait.